Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Tuesday – pizza/pasta – pizza, carrot sticks
+Tuesday – pizza/pasta – Frozen Pizza, carrots

 For more ideas, visit Menu Plan Monday